Seasonal Employment Job Tips

 If a company is struggling, it will be that much harder to secure employment since they are likely stretched thin.

 When it comes to companies needing holiday help, retail is where it’s at.
-Look up major retailers online to see if they’re hiring seasonal staff.
-You can often submit an application online, too.
+Look up major retailers online to see if they’re hiring seasonal or part-time staff.
+Common job postings for seasonal employees include in store associates, distribution centers or customer service counters.
+You can often submit applications online, too.

 Even if you find a job opening online and apply, you should always make a point to go into the store and introduce yourself as a current job applicant.
 It will help you stand out amongst the piles of applications that every manger receives for the upcoming hiring season.

 Introducing yourself often makes a difference in whether or not you get the job so, even though it’s easier to only apply online, you may not get the result you’re looking for.

 Consider the stores or companies people usually frequent for holiday gift-giving outside of the mall.
 The first place most workers will be looking is at the mall, so you’ll likely decrease your competition if you venture out.

 When it comes to seasonal employment, the competition is fierce – especially for the jobs that pay well or offer hefty employee discounts.
 Make sure to apply as early as possible and follow up in a timely matter.